 Bake according to the manufacturer’s directions, making sure to leave the wax paper ball in place for support.

 Hang and fill with flowers.

-What do you think, Dear Readers?
-Wouldn’t these handmade hanging wall vases make the sweetest gift?
-And you could experiment with colors and textures too!
+Note: You could experiment with colors and textures too!
 Polymer clay comes in lots of colors and is paintable — so there are no limits color-wise.
 And you could use a fork or toothpick or really any tool, to make patterns in the clay before you bake.
 So many options for personalizing and adapting this project to your style.
-If you make it, you know I’d love to hear (or see!) how it goes.